Artem-Brui/Books-Table/README.md

 ### Frontend

-  - Built with Bulma CSS framework and custom styles for a modern look.
+  - Styled by Bulma CSS and custom styles.
   - Fully responsive and mobile-friendly interface.
-  - Efficient state handling using reducers for predictable state transitions.
+  - Efficient state handling using Reducers and Dispatch.
   - Universal function for handling API requests, supporting GET, POST, PATCH, and DELETE methods.
   - Error handling and loading states for a smooth user experience.
   - Clean and intuitive design with icon integration for enhanced UX.